jeffaustin81/student_roster2/README.md

 ##### _Add, delete, edit, and search students,  9/20/15_

-#### By _**Jeff Austin**_
+#### By _**Jeff Austin & Julio Diaz **_

 ## Description

 _This application allows users to add a student to a list.
 User can edit students by clicking on the name of the student.
 There is a delete tag by each students name that allows user to delete a student.
-There is a search field that allows you to search for a specific student._
+There is a search field that allows you to search for a specific student.
+Also allows users to add whether or not a student has a permission slip for a field trip_

 ## Setup